AbhiK57/Lazy-NCL/README.md

 # Lazy-NCL

-Lazy-NCL is my attempt at a distributed log storage system inspired by the principles of LazyLog (SOSP '24) and SplitFT (EuroSys '24) from the DASSL at the University of Illinois Urbana-Champaign.
+Lazy-NCL (Near Compute Log) is my attempt at a distributed log storage system inspired by the principles of LazyLog (SOSP '24) and SplitFT (EuroSys '24) from the DASSL at the University of Illinois Urbana-Champaign.
 This project implements a simplified version of these systems to demonstrate the core concepts of decoupling the data and metadata paths for high-performance, fault-tolerant writes.

 ## Key Features